plone/documentation/develop/addons/schema-driven-forms/intro.rst

 -  Using *`z3c.form`_*.
 This is a newer library, inspired by formlib, but more flexible and modern.

 This manual will show you how to use *z3c.form* in a Plone context.
-It will use tools and patterns that are consistent with those used for Dexterity development, as shown in the `Dexterity manual`_, but the information contained herein is not Dexterity specific.
+It will use tools and patterns that are consistent with those used for Dexterity development, as shown in the :doc:`Dexterity developer manual </external/plone.app.dexterity/docs/index>`, but the information contained herein is not Dexterity specific.
 Note that Dexterity’s standard add and edit forms are all based on *z3c.form*.

 Tools
 -----